htailor/simulation_collagen/README.md

 Collagen Simulation
 ==============

-Partition function calculations for Collagen using the Transfer Matrix Method.
+Partition function calculations for collagen using the Transfer Matrix Method.
 This calculation produces shear force plots for various lengths of collagen set by the number of residue triplets `N`.

 Requirements
 ============